forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 * Viral load
 * Antibody detection for previous infections

-Since SARS-CoV-2 so fare hardly causes any deaths and hospitalizations in healthy people below 50, the viral load or symptoms are mostly used for epidemiological investigations.
+For mild diseases the viral load or symptoms are often used as observables for epidemiological investigations.
+Similarly the viral load is often used to determine the possibility of transmissions.
+In the case of severe disease the variables of main interest, hospitalizations and deaths, are observable themselves.
+Additionally hospitalization is a good proxy for severe disease.

 ### Association between Viral Load and Symptoms